How Do Wrongful Death Cases Work?

 Wrongful death is defined as a death that was caused by a wrongful act, neglect, or an intentionally harmful act of another.
 In some cases, wrongful death lawsuits are filed in addition to criminal cases, depending on the specific situation related to the death.

-In most cases, the actions that are responsible for the death have to be the same as those used to prove any other type of personal injury case – the same aspects that would have to be established if the deceased person had not died and could bring suit on their own.
+In most cases, the actions responsible for the death must be the same as those used to prove any other type of personal injury case – the same aspects that would have to be established if the deceased person had not died and could bring suit on their own behalf.
 Essentially, a wrongful death suit is one in which the injured party isn’t available to file their own lawsuit, so someone must do so on their behalf.

 When Are Claims Considered To Be Wrongful Death Cases?

-A wrongful death claim applies when a personal injury situation occurs, and the injured person dies as a result – either due to negligence or an intentional harmful act on the part of the defendant.
+A wrongful death claim applies when a personal injury situation occurs, and the injured person dies as a result, either due to negligence or an intentionally harmful act on the part of the defendant.
 This can happen in a variety of circumstances, including:

 Who Can File A Wrongful Death Lawsuit?

-In Pennsylvania, wrongful death claims have to be filed by the personal representative of the deceased person’s estate.
-Typically, personal representatives are assigned in the deceased’s will.
-If there isn’t a will, the court will step in and appoint a personal representative.
+In Pennsylvania, wrongful death claims must be filed by the personal representative (executor or administrator) of the deceased person’s estate.
+If the decedent left a will, the personal representative is typically named there.
+If not, the court will appoint one.

-In cases where the personal representative fails to file a wrongful death suit within six months of the death, any of the beneficiaries may file on behalf of the whole group.
+If the personal representative fails to bring the lawsuit within six months of death, any of the beneficiaries may file the claim instead, acting as a “trustee ad litem” for the group.

 What Damages May Be Sought In Wrongful Death Lawsuits?